-An alpha-gal specific IgE test along with compatible clinical symptoms are required for confirmed cases.
+An alpha-gal sIgE test along with compatible clinical symptoms are required for confirmed cases.
 These data will be collected via laboratory and clinician reporting.
 Allergy skin testing results consistent with alpha-gal allergy and compatible clinical symptoms are necessary for a probable case classification, therefore clinician reporting of these results will be required.
-A positive alpha-gal specific IgE test without corresponding clinical information is sufficient for a suspect case classification, and these data will be collected via laboratory reporting.
+A positive alpha-gal sIgE test without corresponding clinical information is sufficient for a suspect case classification, and these data will be collected via laboratory reporting.